icesun963/rtl88x2eu-apfpv/docs/new_feature_usage.md

 - `mgmt`, `hiq`, `hi` – management/high priority queue.
 - `pub` – alias for the public queue.
 This was the original source of build-up when PUBQ radio buffers needed to be cleared.
+- `cancel` – optionally force a USB bulk-out cancel after the flush.
 - Numeric queue IDs (`0`–`7`) are also accepted.

 Notes:

 - Flushing non-data queues (`pub`, `mgmt`, `hiq`) leaves the transport path enabled, so the interface stays connected.
+Add the `cancel` token if you explicitly want to tear down outstanding URBs afterwards.
 - When data queues are flushed (`vo`, `vi`, `be`, `bk`, `all`), the driver pauses TX, cancels outstanding URBs, and re-enables transmission automatically after a short delay.